CylonicRaider/heim/client/site/about/privacy.md

 You can access and modify the PII associated with your Account by logging in to your account or by sending us an email.
 If you want us to delete your PII and your Account, please contact us via email with your request.
-We'll take steps to delete your information as soon we can, but some information may remain in archive/backup copies for our records or as otherwise required by law.
+We will take steps to delete your information as soon we can, but some information may remain in archive/backup copies for our records or as otherwise required by law.